agsb/milliForth-6502/Notes.md

 _11/06/2024_

-    return and change model for 'minimal indirect thread code' with lots of debugging code to find errors.
+    return and change model for 'minimal thread code' with lots of debugging code to find errors.
     Renaming main file for it